-Scientific evidence highlighting the importance of eating well before conception is growing, making it a rather hot topic.
-The healthier you (and your partner) are going into pregnancy, the more it will benefit you and the baby’s health during pregnancy and in the future.
+Nutrition throughout pregnancy is so important – but we are learning more and more about how the healthier you (and your partner) are going into pregnancy, the more it will benefit you and the baby’s health during pregnancy and in the future.

 Achieving a healthy weight

-A priority before pregnancy is achieving a healthy weight... not underweight or overweight.
-This helps increase your chances of conceiving and reduces the risk of complications during pregnancy, benefiting you and your baby after the pregnancy.
+Achieving a healthy weight before pregnancy helps increase your chances of conceiving and reduces the risk of complications during pregnancy.
 Being overweight in pregnancy increases the risk of complications like high blood pressure, back pain and gestational diabetes as well as caesarean section and pre-term labour.
 Whereas being underweight can reduce your chances of conceiving, and if you do become pregnant, can increase the risk of having a low birth weight baby.
 If you need help losing or gaining weight, seek guidance from your GP or a registered dietitian.

 Caffeine in large quantities can affect your chances of conception and too much during pregnancy is not good for your baby.
 Caffeine is found in tea and coffee but also found in some energy boosting drinks, cola drinks and chocolate.
 It is recommended by the Food Safety Authority of Ireland that a woman should not consume more than 200mg of caffeine (or one cup of strong coffee) per day during pregnancy.
 Planning your pregnancy may be a good time to get your caffeine intake down to safer limits for when you are pregnant.